material-components/material-components-ios/components/BottomAppBar/README.md

 bottomBarView.floatingButton.setImage(addImage, for: .normal)

-// Theme the floating button (optional). let colorScheme = MDCBasicColorScheme(primaryColor: UIColor.white)
-MDCButtonColorThemer.apply(colorScheme, to: bottomBarView.floatingButton)
+// Theme the floating button (optional). let colorScheme = MDCBasicColorScheme(primaryColor: .white) MDCButtonColorThemer.apply(colorScheme, to: bottomBarView.floatingButton)

 // Configure the navigation buttons to be shown on the bottom app bar.